 There is no such thing as a right or wrong way to journey through the stages of change in addiction recovery.
 For this reason, you and your counselor will work closely together to create a recovery treatment plan suited to your goals.

 In the precontemplation stage of change, you are not even aware that there is a problematic behavior needing to be addressed.
 It’s likely that a client in this stage of change denies that the substance use is, in fact, a problem, and, if they do contact a counselor, it’s the result of pressure from a peer, spouse or family member.

-Many people at this stage underestimate the positive effect that change could have in their life.
+Many people at this stage underestimate or doubt the positive effect change could have in their life.
 They often say that they do not intend to act anytime soon.

-When a person realizes that there is a need to make a change, he or she enters the contemplation stage.
-This realization can come from oneself or someone else.
-In the contemplation stage, the person begins to weigh the pros and cons of making a change, but does not take any steps towards forming a plan.
+When you realize the need to make a change, you enter the contemplation stage.
+This realization or openness can come from yourself or through conversation with another.
+In the contemplation stage, you begin to weigh the pros and cons of making a change, but do not take any action steps towards forming a recovery plan.

 Many clients can be on the fence during this time and seek general information rather than direct, personalized help.
 Counselors can help ease clients into openness towards the benefits of treatment and ensure that no matter what their past experiences may be, recovery is possible when they are ready to seek it.

 Once you commit to making a change and begin to develop a plan to foster this change, you have entered the preparation stage.